Synchrotron: First generation synchrotrons

+Second generation synchrotrons

+In the 1980s, detail about the second generation of synchrotrons began to emerge.
+These devices were constructed specifically for experiments with producing synchrotron radiation rather than particle physics research The 2 GeV Synchrotron Radiation Source (SRS) at Daresbury, England, which operated in 1981, was the first of these "second-generation" synchrotron sources.
+Additionally, first generation synchrotrons are upgraded to become second generation sources.

 As part of colliders

 Until August 2008, the highest energy collider in the world was the Tevatron, at the Fermi National Accelerator Laboratory, in the United States.
 It accelerated protons and antiprotons to slightly less than 1 TeV of kinetic energy and collided them together.
 The Large Hadron Collider (LHC), which has been built at the European Laboratory for High Energy Physics (CERN), has roughly seven times this energy (so proton-proton collisions occur at roughly 14 TeV).
 It is housed in the 27.6 km tunnel which formerly housed the Large Electron Positron (LEP) collider.
-The LHC will also accelerate heavy ions (such as lead) up to an energy of 1.15 PeV.
+The LHC will also accelerate heavy ions (such as lead) up to an energy of 1.15 PeV upon collision.
 As of 2025, it is considered the largest and most powerful particle colldier.

 The largest device of this type seriously proposed was the Superconducting Super Collider (SSC), which was to be built in the United States.
 This design, like others, used superconducting magnets which allow more intense magnetic fields to be created without the limitations of core saturation.
-While construction was begun, the project was cancelled in 1994, citing excessive budget overruns — this was due to naïve cost estimation and economic management issues rather than any basic engineering flaws.
+While construction was begun, the project was cancelled in 1994, citing excessive budget overruns due to naïve cost estimation and economic management issues.
 It can also be argued that the end of the Cold War resulted in a change of scientific funding priorities that contributed to its ultimate cancellation.
 However, the tunnel built for its placement still remains, although empty.

 While there is still potential for yet more powerful proton and heavy particle cyclic accelerators, it appears that the next step up in electron beam energy must avoid losses due to synchrotron radiation.
 This will require a return to the linear accelerator, but with devices significantly longer than those currently in use.
 There is at present a major effort to design and build the International Linear Collider (ILC), which will consist of two opposing linear accelerators, one for electrons and one for positrons.
 These will collide at a total center of mass energy of 0.5 TeV.